-Specifies the alignment of the text captions.
-Specifies a background color for the caption text.
-Specifies the text to display as a caption.
-Opens the Font dialog box where you can select or change the font options for your text.
-Inserts file-specific information called metadata into the caption.
+Alignment ment Specifies the alignment of the text captions.
+Background color Specifies a background color for the caption text.
+Text Specifies the text to display as a caption.
+Font Opens the Font dialog box where you can select or change the font options for your text.
+Insert Metadata Tag sert Metadata Tag Inserts file-specific information called metadata into the caption.
 Click to open the Choose Properties dialog box and select the metadata you want to insert.